Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

 ### Merge Circle <br />

-The application will examine every 4 columns of pixels in every 4 row of pixels. <br />
+The application will examine the pixel for every 4 columns in every 4 rows showing in the following GIF.
+The pixel marked with yellow will be regarded as the center of a circle.<br />

 <p align="center">
 <img src="/Image/readme/Detect.gif" height="25%" width="25%">